-Arrive early at the job site to have time to park, etc., be properly attire, and be ready with tool or whatever in hand at your scheduled start time.
-You can sign up to 15 minutes before the sheduled start of your shift.
+Arrive early at the job site to have time to park, etc., be properly attired, and be ready with tool or whatever in hand at your scheduled start time.
+You can sign in up to 15 minutes before the scheduled start of your shift.
 We work in teams.
 Arriving late or starting early on your own disrupts the team.

 Bring ID.
 If you have not worked for EPS before, we will need to see your ID as specified on DHS form I-9.
 If possible, complete your paperwork before you arrive.
 Otherwise, plan to arrive 30 min. prior to your scheduled start time to fill out your paperwork.

 Venue Access Some of our event venues have strict security policies.
 Government issued ID may be required to enter a venue, and you may need to wear your ID in such a way that it shows at all times.
-Weapons are not permitted, neither on your person nor in your vehicle, leave them at home.
+Weapons are not permitted on your person nor in your vehicle; leave them at home.
 Tools are permitted if required for your job.
 Persons and vehicles are subject to search at many venues.